The WSIB shall not review a worker’s loss of earnings (LOE) benefit more than 72 months after the date of the worker’s injury unless:

 The WSIB generally considers the workplace parties to be co-operating in RTW activities (including RTW plans without training) at the 72-month period if:

 - the employment relationship between the workplace parties has been maintained

 - the workplace parties are actively attempting to identify suitable and available work or are in the process of arranging a return to work consistent with the worker’s functional abilities, and

 - neither workplace party is refusing to abide by their co-operation obligations.

-If the worker returns to accommodated employment and a significant change in circumstances related to the worker’s impairment or labour market occurs at the time of the final review, the WSIB may refer the worker for appropriate WR services, see 19-03-05, Work Transition Plans.
+If the worker returns to accommodated employment and a significant change in circumstances related to the worker’s impairment or labour market occurs at the time of the final review, the WSIB may refer the worker for appropriate RTW services.

-Co-operating in a WT plan at 72 months
+Co-operating in a RTW plan (with training) at 72 months

-If a worker is co-operating in a WT plan for re-entry into the labour market that is not completed by the 72nd month, the final review may be deferred.
-This would include any situation where the current WT plan had to be amended given changed circumstances.
-There may also be cases where a WT assessment has been arranged or even completed, with the intention to provide the worker with a WT plan that would allow for the deferral.
+If a worker is co-operating in a RTW plan that is not completed by the 72nd month, the final review may be deferred.
+This would include any situation where the current RTW plan had to be amended given changed circumstances.
+There may also be cases where a RTW assessment has been arranged or even completed, with the intention to provide the worker with a RTW plan that would allow for the deferral.

 Conducting the final review